justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

 {% contentPageImage {
     src: "../../../assets/img/components/tag/rtl-example-price-breakdown.svg",
-    alt: "A right-to-left example of an offer tag on used in price breakdown.",
+    alt: "A right-to-left example of an offer tag used in a price breakdown.",
     width: "359px"
 } %}